Asymptotic elimination of partially continuous aggregation functions in directed graphical models: Asymptotic elimination of aggregation functions

 \subsection{Asymptotic elimination of admissible aggregation functions}

-Throughout the section we assume that $\sigma$ is a finite and relational signature and $\mbbG$ is a $PLA(\sigma)$-network such that for every $R \in \sigma$ its associated aggregation formula, denoted $\theta_R$, is aggregation function-free.
-We let $\mbW_n$ be the set of all $\sigma$-structures with domain $[n]$ and we let $(\mbbP_n : n \in \mbbN^+)$ be the sequence of probability distributions on $(\mbW_n : n \in \mbbN^+)$ induced by $\mbbG$.
-By Lemma~\ref{quantifier-free formulas are equivalent to bpf} we can as well assume that an aggregation formula $\theta_R$ is a basic probability formula if that is more convenient.
+Throughout this section we assume that $\sigma$ is a finite and relational signature and we let $\mbW_n$ be the set of all $\sigma$-structures with domain $[n]$.
+Let $\mbbG$ be a lifted Bayesian network over $\sigma$ such that every aggregation formula of $\mbbG$ is noncritical with respect to $\mbbG$.
+Also let $\mbbP = (\mbbP_n : n \in \mbbN^+)$ be the sequence of probability distributions which is induced by $\mbbG$.
+Since the sequence of probability distributions $\mbbP$ is fixed throughout the section we will simply say that two formulas are asymptotically equivalent when we mean that they are asymptotically equivalent with respect to $\mbbP$.

-In order to avoid essentially reproving results from \cite{Kop20} we will explain how results from there can be transfered to the present context.
-In \cite{Kop20} the parametrized probabilistic graphical model that is used is called {\em lifted Bayesian network (for $\sigma$)} \cite[Definition~3.8]{Kop20} and it employs {\em conditional probability logic (CPL)} \cite[Definition~3.1]{Kop20}, which is a 2-valued logic that extends first-order logic, for its aggregation formulas.
-A lifted Bayesian network induces a probability distribution on $\mbW_n$ for each $n$ \cite[Definition~3.11]{Kop20}.
-The following lemma states a relationship between $PLA(\sigma)$-networks and lifted Bayesian networks for $\sigma$ which allows us to transfer results from the later to the former.
-The lemma follows straightforwardly from the definitions which are involved (and since we may assume that all aggregation formulas of $\mbbG$ are basic probability formulas, as mentioned above).

-\begin{lem} There is a lifted Bayesian network $\mbbG'$ for $\sigma$ such that all aggregation formulas of $\mbbG'$ are quantifier-free first-order formulas and $\mbbG'$ induces the same probability distribution $\mbbP_n$ on $\mbW_n$ as $\mbbG$ does, for every $n$. \end{lem}

-Let $\mbbG'$ be a lifted Bayesian network as in the above lemma.
-Since every aggregation formula of $\mbbG'$ is a quantifier-free first order formula it follows that every aggregation formula of $\mbbG'$ is {\em noncritical} (in the sense of \cite{Kop20}, because only $CPL$-formulas with ``conditional probability quantifiers'' can be critical).
-Consequently, all results of \cite{Kop20} hold for $\mbbG'$ and hence for the sequence of probability distributions $(\mbbP_n : n \in \mbbN^+)$.
-This is used to get Proposition~\ref{convergence and saturation if associated formulas are bpf} below.